juju/docs/src/en/getting-started.md

 We suggest you take the time to read the following:

-- [Clouds][clouds] goes into detail about configuring other clouds, including the public clouds like Azure, AWS, Google Compute Engine and Rackspace.
+- [Clouds][clouds] goes into detail about configuring other clouds, including the public clouds like Azure, AWS and Google Compute Engine.
 - [Models][models] - Learn how to create, destroy and manage models.
 - [Charms & Applications][charms] - find out how to construct complicated
   workloads in next to no time.